doemser/darkmode-in-next/README.md

 ### 4. Work server-side

-> 💡 Not quite sure.
+> 💡 Not quite sure yet, but this approach uses `next-dark-mode` and listens to the users preferred color scheme, until user makes a decision and `use-local-storage-state` takes over.

 - [x] switches between light and dark theme
 - [x] preferred scheme respected